Penelope Jeggo: Other research and publications

 One of Jeggo's first publication was on her research with double stranded DNA break repair mutants and the effect it has on V(D)J recombination.
-Jeggo and her fellow researchers discovered that two mutants, xrs-6 and XR-1, play a role in restoring V(D)J recombination and were able to identify which genes are affected by DNA breakage.
+She and her fellow researchers discovered that two mutants, xrs-6 and XR-1, play a role in restoring V(D)J recombination and were able to identify which genes are affected by DNA breakage.

-In her most recent publication, Jeggo worked with other researchers on the Ataxia telangiectasia and Rad3 related protein (ATR) and how mutation in ATR can damage DNA which consequently prevents cilia signaling.
+In one publication, Jeggo worked with other researchers on the Ataxia telangiectasia and Rad3 related protein (ATR) and how mutation in ATR can damage DNA which consequently prevents cilia signaling.
 The team used zebrafish as a model organism in order to test the protein defect and its effects on cilia.
 Jeggo had researched this subject previously in 2003 when she and fellow scientists concluded that when ATR is exposed to UV radiation, caused a splice mutation in DNA which led to Seckel syndrome, a disorder that retards growth while the fetus develops in the uterus.

-To continue her research with DNA damage, Jeggo studied aging and stem cells.
-She found that the inability of DNA Ligase IV to repair breaks in stem cell DNA contributes to aging of our cells.
-Jeggo and her team found that breaks in the stem cell DNA come from genetics as well as environmental stress which increase inhibits the lifespan of stem cells and therefore contributes to aging.
+To continue her research on DNA damage, Jeggo studied aging and stem cells.
+She found that the inability of DNA Ligase IV to repair breaks in stem cell DNA contributes to the aging of our cells.
+Jeggo and her team found that breaks in the stem cell DNA come from genetics as well as environmental stress which inhibits the lifespan of stem cells and therefore contributes to aging.

-Jeggo has also began researching epigenetic changes and the effects that epigenetics have on DNA repair.
+Jeggo began researching epigenetic changes and the effects that epigenetics have on DNA repair.
 She found that a mutation in ataxia telangiectasia mutated kinase (ATM) causes damage to DNA and chromatin structure.
 Jeggo's review showed that nucleosomes are important in DNA repair.
-However, she claims that more research on the changes in chromatin structure is necessary in further understanding of DNA damage and repair mechanisms.
+However, she claims that more research on the changes in chromatin structure is necessary to further understanding of DNA damage and repair mechanisms.